anay97/kelp-coding-challenge/README.md

 ### CI/CD Pipelines
 Again, being able to ensure the application works before merging to main would be a great added benefit.

+### Using TypeScript
+Since I wanted to keep it a standard express.js application, I refrained from using things like TypeScript that would add type safety and also help with code suggestions (intellisense).
+This would further make creating Data Types easier.

 ## Contributing
 Feel free to fork the repository and submit pull requests.